School Leavers Toolkit

 Working?
 You have the right to join or not join a union.

-You have rights in the digital world too.
+You have rights when in school or college.
 Discover what they are at Young Scot.

 Equality Advisory and Support Service